thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 --- abstract

-This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using an Oblivious Gateway Resource, along with a mechanism to discover the key configuration for the resource.
+This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using Oblivious HTTP, with an indication of which Oblivious Gateway Resource to use to access the service (aa an Oblivious Target Resource).
+This document also defines mechanisms to learn more details about the related Oblivious Gateway Resource, such as its key configuration.

 --- middle

 # Introduction

-Oblivious HTTP {{!OHTTP=I-D.draft-ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an HTTP target server accessed via an Oblivious Relay Resource (relay) and an Oblivious Gateway Resource (gateway), in such a way that the relay cannot inspect the contents of the message and the gateway does not discover the client's identity.
-In order to use Oblivious HTTP, clients need to possess a key configuration to use to encrypt messages to the gateway.
+Oblivious HTTP {{!OHTTP=I-D.draft-ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an Oblivious Target Resource (target).
+The messages are encapsulated in encrypted messages to an Oblivious Gateway Resource (gateway), which gates access to the target.
+The gateway is access via an Oblivious Relay Resource (relay), which proxies the encapsulated messages to hide the identity of the client.
+Overall, this architecture is designed in such a way that the relay cannot inspect the contents of messages, and the gateway and target cannot discover the client's identity.

 Since Oblivious HTTP deployments will often involve very specific coordination between clients, relays, and gateways, the key configuration can often be shared in a bespoke fashion.
-However, some deployments involve clients discovering oblivious gateways more dynamically.
+However, some deployments involve clients discovering oblivious targets and their assoicated gateways more dynamically.
 For example, a network may want to advertise a DNS resolver that is accessible over Oblivious HTTP and applies local network resolution policies via mechanisms like Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr}}.
 Clients can work with trusted relays to access these gateways.

 This document defines a mechanism to advertise that an HTTP service supports Oblivious HTTP using DNS records, as a parameter that can be included in SVCB and HTTPS DNS resource records {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}}.
-The presence of this parameter indicates that a service can act as an oblivious gateway; see {{Section 2 of OHTTP}} for a description of oblivious gateway.
+The presence of this parameter indicates that a service can act as an oblivious target, and indicates an oblivious gateway that can provide access to the target.

-This document also defines two well-known URIs {{!RFC8615}}:
+This document also defines two well-known URIs {{!RFC8615}}, which are access on the oblivious gateway indicated in the SVCB record.

 - "oblivious-configs", which can be used to look up key configurations on a host that has been identified as an oblivious gateway using SVCB